Healthy Homes Assessment Heretaunga

 Heretaunga Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Heretaunga and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required in all Heretaunga and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with any Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.
+• Property managers and landlords have to keep records to demonstrate conformance with each Healthy Homes Standards that apply or will be in force during the tenure of the rental property.

-• Property managers and private landlords have to ensure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

 Beginning 1 July 2024